VINV-Dev/VINV-Dev-s-Obsidian-Templates/README.md

 ### Periodic Notes
 All my periodic notes reside in a folder titled "Periodic Notes".
 Each note goes into a folder for its corresponding year.
 For example, "2023-11-15.md" belongs in "Periodic Notes/2024".
 My templates have a Templater code line that ensures they are placed in the corresponding year's folder in the Periodic Notes folder.
 If you want to change this functionality, change the line containing "tp.file.move".

-## Folder Hierarchy
-### General Note Folders
-At the moment, I currently use both the PARA method and original zettelkasten method, made famous by Nicholas Luhman.

 ## Issues or Questions